 HIV/AIDS; Maternal & child health

-Professor Kershaw's research is in the area of HIV/STD prevention and reproductive and maternal-child health epidemiology.
-Specifically, he is interested in 1) the role of heterosexual men and relationships on sexual risk and reproductive health of young couples; 2) social, psychological, and biological influences on health and sexual behavior before, during, and after pregnancy; and 3) integrating HIV/STD and unwanted pregnancy prevention with prenatal and postnatal care for young couples.
-Currently, he is involved in several research projects assessing the influence of behavioral interventions aimed to reduce the occurrence of HIV/STD and negative perinatal and postnatal outcomes for young women in the United States and abroad.
+Professor Kershaw's research is in the area of HIV/STD prevention and reproductive and maternal-child health.
+Specifically, he is interested in 1) the role of interpersonal relationships (e.g., romantic, social network, family) on sexual health, reproductive health, mental health, and substance use of adolescents and emerging adults; 2) the development of behavioral interventions to improve sexual, reproductive, and mental health of adolescents and emerging adults; and 3) the use technology and social networking to assess and intervene on risk behavior of adolescents and emerging adults.
+Currently, he is involved in several research projects assessing the influence of behavioral interventions aimed to reduce the occurrence of HIV/STD and negative perinatal and postnatal outcomes for adolescents and emerging adults in the United States and abroad.

 Extensive Research Description